Bringing Shabbat Home | How to Prepare for Shabbat

 We prepare our hearts by remembering the faithfulness of our Father and thank Him for supplying our every need and our salvation through Yeshua.

 The meal is opened when we light the Shabbat candles.
 Just like our Father, we create light and “set the time.”
-Then we say the blessing over the bread and the wine.
+Speaking the blessing over the bread and the wine as a family aligns our hearts and minds with the moment and invites everyone at the table to participate.
 We thank Him for the week’s provision and the sacrifice of Yeshua.

 In English: